KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 1. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
 2. Recommendation: No linter configuration was found.
 A linter is very helpful, it is worth using one even for small projects.
 You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).
+3. Information: There are updates for 1 dependencie(s):
+   - commit-and-tag-version -> ^12.7.3

 ### [MMM-Growatt by mumblebaj](https://github.com/mumblebaj/MMM-Growatt)